Table of Contents

 Crowded Network

 Crowded networks or network congestion are perhaps the most discussed cause of Spectrum packet loss.
-The thing about a network is that it has its limitations so when the peak hour hits, the traffic on the network may become congested.
-This leads to certain data packets being discarded and hence causes packet loss.
+A network has limitations, so when peak hour hits, the traffic on the network may become congested.
+This leads to certain data packets being discarded, causing packet loss.

-This problem is often taken care of by different networks like Spectrum via re-transmission.
-The transfer speed is often slowed down as well to allow all packets to be sent across successfully.
+Different networks, like Spectrum, often solve this problem via re-transmission.
+The transfer speed is often slowed down as well to allow all packets to be sent successfully.

 Cyber Attacks

-Besides network congestion, DoS attacks can also be the reason why your Spectrum network is suffering from packet loss.
-The Packet-dropping attack in particular is a type of denial-of-service attack that corrupts or drops several outbound network packets.
-Thus if you witness an unusual spike in the percentage data loss then it could easily imply the presence of a DoS attack.
+Besides network congestion, DoS attacks can also cause packet loss on your Spectrum network.
+A packet-dropping attack, in particular, is a type of denial-of-service attack that corrupts or drops several outbound network packets.
+Thus, if you witness an unusual spike in data loss percentage, it could easily imply the presence of a DoS attack.

 With 256-bit encryption mechanisms, IP masking, etc, a VPN is bound to improve the security levels of your home network to ensure that no Spectrum packet loss occurs.